ZCHS School History

 In 1910, it was commissioned as Eagle Township High School.
 The Chapel building was torn down in 1922 and replaced in 1924.
 The gymnasium was finished in 1925.

-The first Eagle Elementary School was built and dedicated in 1955, where it still exists today although there are four others, Boone Meadow, Stonegate, Union and Pleasant View with a sixth, Trailside Elementary scheduled to open for the 2022/23 school year.
+The first Eagle Elementary School was built and dedicated in 1955, where it still exists today although there are two others, Boone Meadow and Pleasant View with a fourth, Trailside Elementary scheduled to open for the 2022/23 school year.

 Eagle Elementary is located on the site of what once was Zion Park.
 Zion Park was the home of the Zion Park Assembly from 1892-1924, the locals called it a Camp Meeting, or Chautauqua.
 The event lasted over three weekends in August where people enjoyed listening to bands and musical performances, watching plays, listening to speakers, preachers, and comedians.
 The visitors came by train, wagon, buggy, and by horseback.
 There was a lake in Zion Park.
 Lake Como offered boat rides and it even had a cable car that folks could ride across it.
 There was a small island in the lake and it held a bandstand.
 Families would sit on blankets around the lake and enjoy listening to music, have picnics, and visit with family and friends.
 Today, there is a path behind Eagle Elementary that students can explore with their teachers in outdoor learning.
 Lake Como is no longer here, but a small pond does remain.